burlachenkok/exploring-python3/python3-note.md

 > Python is everywhere

 This overstatement can also be read from the Python Tutorial.
 Please be aware that (any) interpretable language that exists or will be created in the future fundamentally will have the following downsides:
 [C++ Technical Note / Downsides of Interpretable Languages](https://github.com/burlachenkok/CPP_from_1998_to_2020/blob/main/Cpp-Technical-Note.md#downsides-of-interpretable-languages).
-If you are creating own scripting language please be aware about this.
+If you are creating own scripting language please be aware of this.

 # Python Basics